kennyfrc/llm_ctx/README.md

 *Format your codebase for LLMs using Unix-style commands*

 `llm_ctx` is a CLI tool for developers who like to compose command-line tools (like `grep`, `find`, `git diff`) using pipes (`|`).
 It formats code/text from files or stdin into structured context for LLMs (like Claude.ai, ChatGPT, or Gemini AI Studio).
-Key features include generating file trees, respecting `.gitignore`, and seamless integration with these command-line pipelines.
+Key features include generating file trees, respecting `.gitignore`, skipping binary files (see Limitations), and seamless integration with unix pipelines.

 **Quick Examples:**